devEnju/nx_gamepad/README.md

 # nx Gamepad
 This repository aims to sum up the extent of the open-source project **nx Gamepad** which not only provides a Flutter plugin for utilizing platform-specific game controller inputs on an application.
 Inspired by the Wii U console, the library additionally aims to unlock the potential of using a smartphone as a gamepad for your computer.

-In order to showcase and explain this concept in more detail, the [Release page]() lists all of the installable applications and mods for this project.
+In order to showcase and explain this concept in more detail, the [releases page](https://github.com/devEnju/nx_gamepad/releases) lists all of the installable applications and mods for this project.
 The following sub respositories provide corresponding examples with comprehensive documentation on how to implement such functionality yourself:

  - [n Gamepad - Available Flutter plugin for game development](https://github.com/devEnju/n_gamepad)
  - [tx Gamepad - Concrete implementation of the Flutter plugin](https://github.com/devEnju/tx_gamepad)